 Lambs are born in a 4 week period in May, pastured with their mothers through mid August, then weaned.
 The lambs and ewes are then pastured separately throughout the rest of the pasture season.
 Breeding season ensues on December 10 through about January 12-15.
 The sheep continue to be fed our baleage through the winter and on into lambing season again in May.

-I feed lambs on pasture and through the winter a small portion of barley which is non gmo.
-I use only OMRI certified fertilizer beyond the manure that is produced and spread on certain fields each year.
+I feed lambs on pasture and through the winter.
+I use only OMRI-certified fertilizer beyond the manure that is produced and spread on certain fields each year.

 The joy of watching all those newborn lambs in May and the absolute pleasure in seeing sheep on beautiful green pasture throughout the summer.